Mark Cooperberg, PhD, and Elizabeth McHugh, PhD, are our Clinical Psychologists

 Psychological Evaluations and Other Forms of Testing

-Mark, Elizabeth, and Parin specialize in providing comprehensive neuropsychological and psychoeducational evaluations for children, adolescents, and adults.
+Mark and Elizabeth specialize in providing comprehensive neuropsychological and psychoeducational evaluations for children, adolescents, and adults.
 These assessments provide detailed information about an individual’s strengths and needs, including intellectual ability, academic skills, executive functioning skills, psychological functioning, and any relevant disabilities.
 Thus, they are able to effectively identify giftedness, cognitive impairment, specific learning disabilities (such as dyslexia), problems with working memory, processing speed, attention, impulse control, hyperactivity, mood regulation, and social-emotional functioning (including assessment of autism spectrum disorders).

-In addition to psychological evaluations, Mark, Elizabeth, and Parin can provide:
+In addition to psychological evaluations, Mark and Elizabeth can provide:

 - Neurodevelopmental evaluations